EnsadLab/Misbehavior/README.md

 ##generalDocumentation

-Contains documentation relevent to used devices and material, not to the toolbox itself.
+Contains documentation relevent to used devices and material, not to the toolkit itself.